 The literature courses our MFAs usually take are listed above.
 However, MFA students can substitute approved graduate-level coursework in the English Department, approved graduate-level courses from other departments, or approved graduate-level independent studies in literature for the standard MFA literature courses.
 Please submit a Deviation Form to complete your registration.
 MFAs can take 5000-level workshops in the alternate genre for some of their literature credits (i.e. students in our fiction track can take ENCW 5310; poets can take ENCW 5610).
 Undergraduate courses cannot be used to fufill any of our graduate-level requirements and must be taken at the student's own expense.

-Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate-level academic courses.
+Our MFAs generally preserve their non-topical research hours as time to work on their theses, but a new UVA graduate tuition model allows our MFAs to exchange, at no charge, some of their non-topical research hours for additional graduate and undergraduate academic courses.
 While exercising this new registration flexibility is very tempting, students should remember that they came here to work on their writing, not to take a broad swath of coursework.
-Also, please remember that graduate-level coursework comes with extensive reading and writing requirements: a "three hour" graduate-level course usually requires far more time than most undergraduate courses.
-MFA students cannot exchange their non-topical hours for undergraduate coursework and there is no "tuition waiver" for undergraduate coursework.
 MFA students should also remember that they need to maintain a twelve credit-hour per semester courseload to remain a full-time graduate student: if you sign up for an additional three-credit literature course, for example, you only reduce your non-topical hours to three (you do not drop all six hours).

 There is no foreign language requirement or proficiency exam for the degree of Master of Fine Arts in Creative Writing.

-Our MFA funding is restricted to just two academic years of a standard courseload at UVA, which means that if an MFA student does not satisfy our program requirements while at UVA, they may have to take additional courses, at their own expense, to earn a degree.
+MFA students who do not satisfy our program requirements during their normal course of study at UVA may have to take additional courses, at their own expense, to earn a degree.

 All MFAs must complete and defend a thesis prior to graduation.
 The project must comprise a substantial body of original writing--approximately a hundred pages of fiction (a draft novel or a short story collection), or approximately thirty poems.